 Beebe Hall 102B

 My ongoing research explores diversity in human cognition of the natural world.
-My first line of research comprises basic experimental psychology addressing the cognitive development and conceptual mechanisms involved in people's concepts of nonhuman agency and the natural world across cultures.
-The second applied line of research addresses the implications of conceptual diversity in understandings of nature for environmental decision-making and stewardship.
-It also includes children's developing moral reasoning about and community norms concerning the proper treatment of nonhuman natural kinds.
+One line of research comprises basic experimental psychology addressing the cognitive development and conceptual mechanisms involved in people's concepts of nonhuman agency and the natural world across cultures.
+Another line of research addresses the implications of conceptual diversity in understandings of nature for environmental decision-making and stewardship.
+It includes children's developing moral reasoning about proper relationships with nonhuman natural kinds.
 Both strands of research use varied samples of individuals across cultures (US, Panama, Switzerland), ages (childhood to adulthood), and levels of ecological expertise and experience (e.g., urban, rural).

-This work is currently funded by a generous grant from the Institute for Social Sciences at Cornell.
+This work is currently funded by a grant from the Institute for Social Sciences at Cornell.

-ojalehto, b., Seligman, R., & Medin, D. (accepted).
+ojalehto, b., Seligman, R., & Medin, D. (in press).
 Cognition beyond the human: cognitive psychology on the new animism.
 Ethos.

 ojalehto, b., Medin, D., & García, S. (2017).
 Grounding principles for inferring agency: Two cultural perspectives.
 Cognitive Psychology, 95, 50-78.